5 Questions To Know If You Are A Good Spouse

 3. Are you a yeller?
 Yelling (in anger) is very bad.
 It’s an emotional weapon intended to injure your spouse enough for you to get your way or make your point.
 The injuries add up to create grand canyons of distance and hurt in your marriage even if neither of you can verbalize why.
 Read more about how yelling can destroy your marriage (and how stopping can save it).

 2. Do you reject your spouse?
 Yes, I’m talking about sexual rejection.
 Like yelling, this will also create deep hurt and resentment.
-The pain of sexual rejection will almost always be processed emotionally as a personal rejection of your spouse.
+The pain of sexual rejection will almost always be processed emotionally as a personal rejection of your spouse by you.
 Do yourself, your spouse, and your marriage a favor by having frequent sex that is as exciting, intimate, and mutually fulfilling as possible.
 But even “bad” sex, where neither of you would rate it as great, still brings you closer together and reduces stress.
 Frequent sex is one of the most powerful things you can do to keep your marriage strong and together.
+Also see “How Sexual Rejection Affects A Marriage.”

 Ask yourself these questions and be honest about your answers.
 Need to improve yourself as a spouse?
 It’s okay, a lot of us do.
 Knowing will help.
 Use the awareness to make permanent improvements and your marriage will shine.